-What makes someone change from a consumer into a maker of data visualization?
+What changes someone from consumer to maker of data visualizations?

 - “Wow that’s amazing!
 I have no idea how it was done, and I’m not going to ask because it’s probably too complicated for me.”

 - “Wow that’s amazing!
-I want to try that out, even though I’m not sure how yet.”
+I want to try that, even though I’m not sure how.”

 One thing I admire about Nadieh Bremer (blogging at Visual Cinnamon) is her transparency about the design + coding thinking behind her work.
 Each piece in the yearlong Datasketch.es collaboration with Shirley Wu is accompanied by a detailed journal entry of the approaches, trials, and tradeoffs encountered along the way.